Academic Policies + Procedures

 Changes in Registration (Drop/Add)

-To add or withdraw from individual courses or to change registration from credit to audit, a student must submit a Drop/Add form signed by their advisor, to the School of Graduate Studies in accordance with the dates and deadlines published each academic term for such actions to be taken.
-Students must make appropriate changes to their schedules by the end of the second week of classes in order to avoid paying full tuition for a dropped course.
+To drop or add individual courses or to change registration from credit to audit, a student must submit a Drop/Add form signed by their advisor, to the School of Graduate Studies in accordance with the dates and deadlines published each academic term for such actions to be taken.
+Students must make appropriate changes to their schedules by the end of the posted Drop/Add period in order to avoid paying full tuition for a dropped course.
+There is no tuition credit issued for an individual dropped course after Drop/Add.
 When making changes in registration, an international student must be aware of the pertinent requirements regarding full-time status.
 Students who add a course after the start of the semester are responsible for any work missed and are expected to speak with the instructor to learn the consequences of any work missed and whether there are opportunities for making up missed work.

 From All Courses